Foot & Ankle

 Peroneal Tendon Tears / Subluxation

 The peroneal tendons are frequently injured, frequently missed, and frequently attributed to a "chronic ankle sprain."
-Peroneus brevis longitudinal split tears, peroneus longus tears, and subluxation of the tendons out of their fibular groove are distinct injuries with specific examination findings — and they will not resolve with generic ankle sprain rehabilitation.
+Peroneus brevis longitudinal split tears, peroneus longus tears, and subluxation of the tendons out of their fibular groove are distinct injuries with specific examination findings.
+They will not resolve with generic ankle sprain rehabilitation.
 At Maryland Orthopedic Specialists, we identify and treat peroneal pathology precisely, from targeted physical therapy to surgical tendon repair and retinacular reconstruction.

 Ready to get started?